wenzel-lab/modular-microfluidics-workstation-controller/module-sample-holders/readme.md

 <img src="images/sample_holder_pcb_top.jpg" width=50%><img src="images/sample_holder_pcb_bottom.jpg" width=50%>

+The Sample Holder PCB is the heart of the sample holder and contains a PIC microprocessor that reads the temperature sensor, controls the heaters and stirrer motor and offers an SPI interface to a host.

-The Sample Holder PCB has been designed for dual use.
-It can be mounted in a sample holder, with heaters, temperature sensor and stir motor wires soldered to the PCB.
+The PCB has been designed for dual use.
+It can be mounted in a sample holder with heaters, temperature sensor and stir motor wires soldered to the PCB.
 Alternatively, it can also be used with external heater and temperature sensor attached via the secondary connector as shown below.

 <img src="images/sample_holder_pcb_wired.jpg" width=50%>